keithws/contentful-sync-cli/README.md

 ## Todo

-* save entries and assets to disk
+* save assets to disk
+* real progress indicator
-* delete deletedEntries and deletedAssets from disk
+* delete deletedAssets from disk
+* lookup default locale for space instead of hardcoding to en-US
+* add support for multiple locales

 ## Change Log